jcarroll1976/MedicationTrackerFrontend/README.md

 Dosage logging and tracking,
 Refill reminders, and
 Customizable settings
-Technologies Used:/n

 React
 Typescript
 CSS
-Prerequisites:

-Node.js and npm (or yarn) installed
+Prerequisites: Node.js and npm (or yarn) installed
 Installation:

 Clone the repository: